gwu-libraries/sfm-ui/docs/credentials.rst

 Accessing the APIs of social media platforms requires credentials for authentication (also knows as API keys).
 Social Feed Manager supports managing those credentials.
 Credentials/authentication allow a user to collect data through a platform’s API.
-For some social media platforms (e.g., Twitter and Tumblr), Limits are placed on methods and rate of collection on a per credential basis.
+For some social media platforms (e.g., Twitter and Tumblr), limits are placed on methods and rate of collection on a per credential basis.

 SFM users are responsible for creating their own new credentials so that